 CAUTION!
-Connect the equipment to the correct power source.
-Incorrect voltage can result in severe damage to the equipment.
+Connect the equipment to a separate, dedicated, power source with the correct voltage.
+Power fluctuations or incorrect voltage can result in severe damage to the equipment.

 DANGER!
 For personal safety and trouble-free operation, this unit must be properly grounded before it is used.
 Failure to ground the equipment may cause personal injury or damage to the equipment.
 Always conform to the National Electrical Code and local codes.
 Do not connect unit to already overloaded power lines.